 These soaked, puréed and dehydrated fruits create a nice sticky sweetness.
 You can also alternatively use other dried fruit or pulp varieties, like mango, blueberries, acai or goji berries, for different taste sensations that don't necessarily involve cinnamon.

-Since cinnamon is the highlighted flavor that makes a cinnamon roll a cinnamon roll, we like to freshly grind sweet Ceylon cinnamon sticks to create the powder used in our recipe.
+Since cinnamon is the highlighted flavor that makes a cinnamon roll a cinnamon roll, we like to freshly grind sweet Ceylon or Cassia cinnamon sticks to create the powder used in our recipe.
 This gives it a that potent cinnamon spice and increases more of the health benefits that cinnamon provides.

 Although cinnamon rolls are typically served with some kind of sweet glaze or icing, we find that they have just the perfect amount of sweetness.
 However, if you want to go traditional you can always try a dribble of maple syrup, agave or coconut nectar.